 Key Differences: Why Both Are Necessary

-So, what’s the primary distinction between internal and external audits?
+So, what’s the primary difference between internal and external audits?
 In simple terms, internal audits are proactive and ongoing, designed to review and enhance various aspects of your business.
 External audits, by contrast, are more of an annual checkup focused on financial transparency for external stakeholders.

 Both types of audits are essential.
 Internal audits help fine-tune operations, manage risks, and prevent potential issues, acting as an early warning system.
 External audits ensure that your financial statements are accurate and credible, building trust and transparency with stakeholders.